CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 - Efficient traversal: The binary representation of tile locations in the tree level allow for easy traversal of the tileset (finding parent and child nodes).
 - Locality of reference: Adjacent indices are stored close to each other in memory and are close to each other spatially.

+Given tile coordinates `(level, x, y)`, the Morton index is found by interleaving the bits of `x` and `y` in binary, each represented by `level` bits.

 _The following section is non-normative_
 #### Morton Order Example

-The figure below shows the tile location decomposition of the tile `(level, x, y) = (3, 5, 1)`.
-We first convert the tile location to its Morton index, which is `19`.
+The figure below shows the tile coordinate decomposition of the tile `(level, x, y) = (3, 5, 1)`.
+We first convert the tile coordinate to its Morton index. `5` represented as 3 bits is `101`. `1` represented as 3 bits is `001`.
+Interleaving the two, we get `010011`, which is `19`.

 At Level 3 of a Quadtree, we'll use 6 bits to represent the binary value of the Morton index: `010011`.

 ![Morton Order](figures/morton-indexing.png)